smart-chain-fr/asyncbatch/README.md

 ### Using the `run` Method

-Alternatively, you can use the run method for a more streamlined approach:
+To begin with the run method:

 ```ts
 import { AsyncBatch } from '@smart-chain-fr/asyncbatch';